dhitimedin/docusaurus3/versioned_docs/version-English/chapter3/chap3.8_Meter.md

 | View of pending meter requests, assign to agent, and mark completed| List of completed meter requests| List of historical completed and acknowledged meter requests|

-### Pending tab
+### 3.8.3.1.
+Pending tab
 ![Pending Tab](./assets/3.98_PendingTab.png)

-### Review tab
+### 3.8.3.2.
+Review tab
 ![Review Tab](./assets/3.99_ReviewTab.png)

-### Completed tab
+### 3.8.3.3.
+Completed tab
 ![Completed Tab](./assets/3.100_CompletedTab.png)

-## Spark Meter Status
+## 3.8.4.
+Smart Meter Status
 **Functionality**
-* Gives limited access to smart Spark meter data
+* Gives limited access to smart Smart meter data
 * The user may remotely switch meters on and off from here
 * Refer to Section 3.4.5 for more information

-## Spark Feeder Status
+## 3.8.5.
+Smart Feeder Status
 **Functionality**
-* The Spark Feeder Status Section allows a user to reset or change configuration of a Spark Feeder through the application
+* The Smart Feeder Status Section allows a user to reset or change configuration of a Smart Feeder through the application

 **Key Users**
 <table>